nullstone-modules/aws-network/README.md

 Nullstone Block standing up an AWS network configured with IPv6 enabled, and public and private subnets across 3 AZs.

-## Global

-There are no global resources created.

-## Per Environment

 ## Inputs

 - `owner_id: string` - Stack Owner ID